Tag: Lord Taylor of Warwick

 Lord Taylor of Warwick – 2016 Parliamentary Question to the Department for Business, Innovation and Skills

-To ask Her Majesty’s Government what assessment they have made of the implications for small businesses of the UK leaving the EU.
+To ask Her Majesty’s Government what assessment they have made of the risk that leaving the EU could negatively affect the growth of startup companies in the UK.

 Baroness Neville-Rolfe